 - Easy installation.
 Everyone has a reasonably modern web browser installed.
 Just install the library from Hackage and you are ready to go.
-The library is cross-platform. - o HTML.
+The library is cross-platform. - \circ HTML + JavaScript.
 You have all capabilities of HTML at your disposal when creating user interfaces.
 This is a blessing, but it can also be a curse, so the library includes a few layout combinators to quickly create user interfaces without the need to deal with the mess that is CSS.
-A small foreign function interface (FFI) for JavaScript allows you to include JS client libraries. - Functional Reactive Programming (FRP) promises to eliminate the spaghetti code that you usually get when using the traditional imperative style for programming user interactions.
+A foreign function interface (FFI) allows you to execute JavaScript code in the browser. - Functional Reactive Programming (FRP) promises to eliminate the spaghetti code that you usually get when using the traditional imperative style for programming user interactions.
 Threepenny has an FRP library built-in, but its use is completely optional.
 Employ FRP when it is convenient and fall back to the traditional style when you hit an impasse.